bmcorser/_bmcorser.github.io/blog/2014/12/04/the-ipfs.rst

 Innards
 -------

-Running through the stack that makes up ``ipfs``, we revisit some old friends who play together in interesting new ways:
+Running through the stack that makes up IPFS, there are some old friends who play together in interesting new ways.
+The parts I'll cover are listed below:

     - `Merkle DAG`_
     - `DHT`_
-    - `Mutable namespaces`_

 Merkle DAG
 ~~~~~~~~~~